yahoojapan/k2hdkc_dbaas/usage_trove.md

 - Instance Name
 Specifies the name of the instance of the server node.
 In this example, it is `server-node-1`.
 - Volume Size
-Set `1` for a trial environment.
+Set `2` for a trial environment.
 - Volume Type
 Select `lvmdriver-1` for a trial environment.
 - Datastore
-The names given to the `Trove guest OS image` such as `k2hdkc - 0.9.30` are listed, so select the one that exists.
+The names given to the K2HDKC Version such as `k2hdkc - 1.0.14` are listed, so select the one that exists.
 - Flavor
 Select a flavor.
-If you are using a trial environment, select `ds1G`.
+If you are using a trial environment, select `ds2G`.
 - Locality
 Select `None` for a trial environment.